 Regarding human annoyance, as with the Original Project, the estimated vibration levels due to maximum construction activity at the West Site under Alternative 8 would exceed the significance threshold for human annoyance at vibration sensitive receptors near the Project Site.
 Implementation of Mitigation Measure NOI-MM-4 under Alternative 8, as with the Original Project, may lessen but would not reduce all human annoyance impacts to a less-than-significant level.
 Therefore, no feasible mitigation measures under Alternative 8 would reduce the temporary vibration impacts from on-site construction associated with human annoyance at the vibration-sensitive receptors 3, 5, 6, and 8 through 13.
-As with the Original Project, construction vibration levels would be significant and unavoidable under Alternative 8, and, as Alternative 8 would result in a similar duration of construction activity, impacts related to construction vibration would be similar to the Original Project.
+As with the Original Project, construction vibration levels would be significant and unavoidable under Alternative 8, and, as Alternative 8 would result in a similar duration of construction activity, impacts related to construction vibration would be significant Project.

-a.
+- (i) Construction: - a.
 Noise:

 For the reasons described for the Original Project on pages IV.I-88 through IV.I-90 of the Draft EIR, which are equally applicable to Alternative 8, the potential for cumulative construction noise impacts from on-site construction activities to occur is based on the distance between Alternative 8 and each of the related projects.
 Noise from construction activities would normally affect the areas immediately adjacent to each of the construction sites, specifically areas that are less than 500 feet from a construction site.
-Therefore, of the 150 related projects, six of the related projects have the potential to create construction noise impacts to nearby sensitive receptors should their construction schedule overlap with the construction of Alternative 8.
-As to off-site construction noise, while the scheduling and timing of construction truck trips are not known, five of the six related projects would use the same haul routes which, assuming an overlap in construction schedules, could result in increased roadway noise.
-As such, should one or more of these related projects' construction schedules overlap with Alternative 8, Alternative 8's cumulative on-site and off-site construction noise impacts would be significant and unavoidable and would be similar to the Original Project.
+Therefore, of the 150 related projects, six of the related projects have the potential to create construction noise impacts to nearby sensitive receptors should their construction schedule overlap with the construction truck trips are not known, five of the six related projects would use the same haul routes which, assuming an overlap in construction schedules, could result in increased roadway noise.
+As such, should one or more of these related projects' construction noise impacts would be significant and unavoidable and would be similar to the Original Project.